machyve/xhyve/README.md

     $ xhyve [-U uuid]

+**Optional:**

+If you need more advanced networking and already have a configured [TAP](http://tuntaposx.sourceforge.net) device you can use it with:

+	virtio-tap,tapX

+instead of:

+    virtio-net

+Where *X* is your tap device, i.e. */dev/tapX*.

 Issues
 ------
 Right now, if you have (any version of) VirtualBox running and attempt to run